The expected value of sample information calculations for external validation of risk prediction models: Results

 logit(P(Y=1))= - 2.0842 + 0.0781{[}age{]} + 0.4027{[}AMI location other (vs.~inferior){]} + 0.5773{[}AMI location anterior (v. inferior){]} + 0.4678{[}previous AMI{]} + 0.7666{[}AMI severity (Killip score){]} - 0.0775{[}min(blood pressure, 100){]} + 0.0182{[}pulse{]}.

-Similar to our previous work, we initially assume we have access to only \(n=500\) individuals from the US sub-sample as the source of current information.
-We randomly selected 500 individuals, without replacement, from the entire 23034 observations in the US sub-sample of GUSTO-I. Later, we will use more observations from the US sub-sample to study how EVSI behaves with the amount of current information.
-The prevalence of the outcome in the development sample (entire non-US sub-sample) was 0.0723; in the current validation sample it was 0.0860, while in the entire US sub-sample it was 0.0679.
-We consider the range of relevant thresholds to be 1\%-10\%.

-We start by drawing the decision curve at this range of thresholds, as shown in Figure \ref{fig:GUSTO_DCA_dNB}.
-Panel (a) shows the decision curve, and panel (b) shows the difference between the NB of the model and the best alternative default strategy (\(NB_1-\max(NB_0,NB_2)\)) along with its 95\% confidence interval (CI, based on the percentile methods using 10,000 bootstraps).
+The decision curve depicting the NB of the model alongside alternative strategies is presented in Figure \ref{fig:GUSTO_DCA_dNB}.
+Panel (a) shows the NB, and panel (b) shows the difference between the NB of the model and the best alternative default strategy (\(NB_1-\max(NB_0,NB_2)\)) along with its 95\% CI (based on the percentile methods using 10,000 bootstraps).
 The model had higher expected NB than the alternative strategies at the entire range of thresholds of interest.

-Next, we draw the EVPI curve.
-EVPI and EVSI computations are based on 10\^{}6 Monte Carlo simulations using the aggregate beta-binomial model, with a flat \(\text{Beta}(1,1)\) prior on each component of \(\theta\).
-The EVPI at 0.01 threshold was 0.00039.
-At the 0.02 threshold it was 0.00125.
-The EVPI was 0 at 0.05 and 0.10 thresholds (so EVSI for any \(n^*\) will also be 0).
-We therefore focus on VoI calculations at 0.01 and 0.02 thresholds.